close-panel

 • The fetus’s body weight increases by over 75%.3

-This week, the preborn child’s fingernails start to grow.
+In gestational week 12, the preborn child’s fingernails start to grow.
 Just like an adult’s, the fetus’s nails grow out slowly from the nail bed.
-The fingernails won’t reach the fingertips until approximately 30 weeks after conception.4 The toenails start growing at 14 weeks after conception and finish growing by 34 weeks after conception.5
+The fingernails won’t reach the fingertips until approximately 32 weeks.4 The toenails start growing at 16 weeks and finish growing by 36 weeks.5

-This image shows a real living fetus in the womb, recorded using fetoscopy.
+This image shows the embryo alive in the uterus 10 weeks following fertilization (or 12 weeks gestation), recorded using fetoscopy.
 The nerve receptors on the face, hands, and feet of this fetus respond to light touch.
-If something touches the sole of her feet, she will curl her toes.
-Also notice how much her arms and legs have grown from the previous week.
-(Image Credit: The Center for Bio-Ethical Reform)
+Notice how long her arms and legs have grown from the previous week.
+(Image credit: The Center for Bioethical Reform)

-By nine weeks after conception, the fetus responds to light touch on the face, palms of the hand and soles of the feet.6 A light touch on the sole of the foot may cause the fetus to bend his knee and curl his toes.7
+By 12 weeks, the fetus responds to light touch on the face, palms of the hand and soles of the feet.6 A light touch on the sole of the foot may cause the fetus to bend his knee and curl his toes.7 The fetus continues with complex behaviors, such as thumb-sucking, swallowing, and stretching.8

-The first recorded eye movements come from the 10th week after conception.
-When something touches the upper eyelid, the eyes roll downward and the muscles around the eye ‘squint’.8 Furthermore, if researchers touch the palm of the fetus’s hand at this age, she curls her fingers in towards the object, but not her thumb.
-The fetus does not include her thumb in grasping an object until about 13 weeks after conception.9
+The first recorded eye movements come from week 12.
+When something touches the upper eyelid, the eyes roll downward and the muscles around the eye ‘squint’.9 Furthermore, if researchers touch the palm of the fetus’s hand at this age, she curls her fingers in towards the object, but not her thumb.
+The fetus does not include her thumb in grasping an object until about 15 weeks.10

 Why do people get two sets of teeth - baby teeth and adult teeth?